 - High-fructose corn syrup (HFCS): is a mixture of glucose and fructose and is only available to food manufacturers.

 - Agave nectar: A nutritive sweetener that contains fructans, oligosaccharides of fructose and glucose, and monosccharides of fructose and glucose.

-Understanding what counts as an added sugar is paramount when trying to be more aware of how much you’re taking in.
-Below are common ingredients you may see on food labels that are considered “added sugars”
+Below are common ingredients you may see on food labels that are considered “added sugars:”

 Carbohydrates & Sugars

 While many people think about “carbs” as bread and pasta – they actually encompass much more.
 The carbohydrate group is made up of grains, fruits, vegetables and dairy.
 It is recommended that 45% to 65% of our daily energy come from carbohydrates (a minimum of 130 g/day for children and adults).
 This recommendation is based on the average minimum amount of glucose used by the brain.
 Going lower than this amount can put your brain at risk of not having enough fuel.
-Therefore, avoiding or cutting out fruit, vegetable and dairy carbohydrates in order to lower your sugar intake isn’t the answer.
-Doing so will cause you to miss out on a wide range of important nutrients.
+Therefore, avoiding or cutting out fruit, vegetable and dairy carbohydrates in order to lower your sugar intake is not recommended.

-There has been some studies focusing on whether or not refined sugars, even if part of foods, are addictive due to its linkage to cravings, binge eating, and obesity.
+There have been some studies focusing on whether or not refined sugars, even if part of foods, are addictive due to its linkage to cravings, binge eating, and obesity.

 Addiction, by definition is, “a psychological dependence and is a cognitive as well as physical condition.”
 In order to qualify as dependent or addicted to a substance, you must meet any 3 of the following criteria in 1 year:

 - You require more of the substance to achieve the same effect